10 Creative Ways to Save That You May Have Never Considered

 Birthdays, Holidays, Anniversaries, Weddings, and Graduation parties are all reasons to spend money on gifts.
 This can get tricky if you have already set expectations high when it comes to giving gifts BUT when the budget is tight it’s time to change those expectations.

-I know this may sound lame, but I actually make my own cards for my family and friends.
+I know this may sound lame, but I actually make my own cards and gifts for my family and friends.
 I’m not talking special paper, beautifully detailed cards…it’s more like printer paper with stick figures and a special note written inside.

 I’ve also found that my friends end up keeping my cards while the expensive Hallmark cards never make it past the next day.
+If you don’t want to make your own cards just stop at the dollar store and get you a nice card (even Hallmark now) for $.50!

 You can also make gift baskets full of useful low-cost items.
 Gifts can cost less than giving money sometimes, so try and plan ahead and look for deals.